United Nations: Security Council

 Colin Powell, the US Secretary of State, demonstrates a vial with alleged Iraq chemical weapon probes to the UN Security Council on Iraq war hearings, 5 February 2003.

-The Security Council is charged with maintaining peace and security among nations.
+The Security Council is the UN body charged with primary authority for maintaining peace and security among nations.
+Under Article VII of the Charter, the Security Council may enact binding resolutions whenever it determines that there is a threat to peace, a breach of the peace, or an act of aggression.
+Moreover, the Security Council has the power to authorize the use of force in response to a breach of the peace.
 While other organs of the UN can only make recommendations to member states, the Security Council has the power to make binding decisions that member states have agreed to carry out, under the terms of Charter Article 25.
 The decisions of the council are known as United Nations Security Council resolutions.
+To be adopted in the Security Council, a resolution (other than a procedural matter) must receive support from all of the permanent members and at least 4 of the elected members (for a total of 9 votes).

-The Security Council is made up of fifteen member states: five permanent members (China, France, Russia, the United Kingdom and the United States) and ten non-permanent members (Algeria, Denmark, Greece, Guyana, Pakistan, Panama, the Republic of Korea, Sierra Leone, Slovenia, and Somalia, as of 2025).
+The Security Council is made up of fifteen member states: five permanent members (China, France, Russia, the United Kingdom and the United States) and ten non-permanent (elected) members (Algeria, Denmark, Greece, Guyana, Pakistan, Panama, the Republic of Korea, Sierra Leone, Slovenia, and Somalia, as of 2025).
 The five permanent members hold veto power over UN resolutions, allowing a permanent member to block adoption of a resolution, though not debate.
 The ten temporary seats are held for two-year terms, with five members elected each year by the General Assembly on a regional basis.
 The presidency of the Security Council rotates alphabetically each month.